Kayla Shiao/WRBB Sports

 BOSTON — As Macklin Celebrini’s missile sailed past the left shoulder of Cameron Whitehead, effectively putting an end to Northeastern’s final comeback attempt, reality began to sink in.

 And yet, as the final minutes of the Hockey East quarterfinal helplessly ticked away, “what-ifs” were all the Huskies were left to grapple with.
-Because no matter how hard they fought to turn things around over the past two months, this group ultimately fell short of their goals.
+Because no matter how hard they fought to turn their season around over the past two months, this group ultimately fell short of their goals.
 That potential will never become realized.

 “The hardest part is I think we’re a team that should be playing in a couple weeks [in the NCAA Tournament],” Keefe said after Saturday’s loss.
 “Our start to the season in Hockey East was a disaster, quite frankly, and that put us in this situation.”